Alejogb1/job-board/blog-data/why-is-docker-unable-to-resolve-apinugetorg.md

 id: "why-is-docker-unable-to-resolve-apinugetorg"
 ---

-Alright, let's unpack this peculiar situation.
+, let's unpack this peculiar situation.
 It's not uncommon, and I recall encountering this exact issue during a particularly frustrating project involving containerizing a .net core application a few years back.
 It led me down several rabbit holes, eventually highlighting some key networking and configuration aspects often overlooked when spinning up docker containers.
 The question of why Docker, specifically, fails to resolve 'api.nuget.org' often points not to a docker issue per se, but rather to problems within the container's networking setup, the underlying host system, or sometimes even misconfigured DNS settings.
 It's rarely a 'docker is broken' scenario but rather an interplay of several things, which we will dissect.

 First, understand that docker containers by default operate within their own isolated network namespace.
 This isolation is a cornerstone of docker's utility, allowing for repeatable environments.
 But this means that a container cannot simply inherit the host machine's network configuration.
 While docker containers do default to leveraging the host machine's dns resolver, this isn't always the case, and misconfigurations or custom setups can easily deviate from this default behavior.